 If the vocal cord muscles are not exercised regularly by talking (imagine a lighthouse keeper sitting alone on an island year after year), the vocal cord muscles atrophy and can no longer tense to a straight line.
-They remain concave, even when the back of the cords are completely closed.
+They remain concave, even when the vocal processes are completely closed, sometimes the vocal processes override each other in an attempt at overclosure.
 Consequently, a central gap is created.

-Aging contributes to this gap as well.
-Much like the skin on the face gradually sags with aging, the vocal cords sag with aging as they lose elasticity.
-Typically this sagging, or as physicians call it, bowing, is relatively symmetric.
+Aging contributes to this as well.
+Much as the skin on the face gradually sags with aging, the vocal cords sag with aging as they lose elasticity.
+Typically this sagging, or as physicians call it, bowing or presbyphonia, is relatively symmetric.
 There is a nearly oval shaped gap with pointed ends between the vocal cords.
 Air leaks out the middle.

 An asymmetric central gap is created when tension within one vocal cord is reduced, allowing it to oscillate further lateral than the other side.
 It will also oscillate out of phase.
 This suggests a thryoarytenoid muscle paresis.
 (For further discussion about the nerves supplying the vocal cords, see “Neurolaryngology”).
 The vocal cord muscle on the side of the injured vocal cord may also atrophy, not be as tight nor thick as the other side, so at any given attempted pitch there is air leak in the central portion of the affected vocal cord, with more leak on the paralyzed side and more leak at lower pitch.